Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 128: Finale stages
 			"Create Config Types"			"0"

-			// The delay for executing a custom config when its filestamp has changed.
+			// The delay in seconds for executing a custom config when its filestamp has changed.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting cannot be changed in custom config files.
 			// --